-For fifteen years, Professor Krosnick has been conducting survey research on the American public’s views of global warming.
+For almost 20 years, Professor Krosnick has been conducting survey research on the American public’s views of global warming.
 Many of his papers and public presentations on the topic can be seen on his Public Opinion on Climate Change website.

 His questionnaire design work has illuminated the cognitive and social processes that unfold between researcher and respondent when the latter are asked to answer questions, and his on-going review of 100 years worth of scholarly research on the topic has yielded a set of guidelines for the optimal design of questionnaires to maximize reliability and validity.
 His recent work in survey methodology has explored the impact of mode of data collection (e.g., face-to-face, telephone, Internet) on response accuracy and the impact of survey response rates on substantive results.

 Dr. Krosnick’s scholarship has been recognized by the AAPOR Award (the American Association for Public Opinion Research’s Lifetime Achievement Award), election as a fellow by the American Academy of Arts and Sciences and by the American Association for the Advancement of Science, the Erik Erikson Early Career Award for Excellence and Creativity in the Field of Political Psychology from the International Society of Political Psychology, a fellowship at the Center for Advanced Study in the Behavioral Sciences, the Phillip Brickman Memorial Prize for Research in Social Psychology, the American Political Science Association’s Best Paper Award, the American Association for Public Opinion Research Student Paper Award, the Midwest Political Science Association’s Pi Sigma Alpha Award, and the University of Wisconsin’s Brittingham Visiting Scholar Position.

 In his spare time, Dr. Krosnick has fun with his wife, Stanford Professor Catherine Heaney, and their daughter, Alexandra, a Stanford graduate and PhD student at the Columbia University School of Public Health.
 He also plays drums with a contemporary jazz group called Charged Particles that has released two CD’s internationally and tours across the U.S. and abroad.

 Click on the following to view current projects, research team members, and a list of publications: